(Macao Special Administrative Region of the People's Republic of China)

 Pataca (MOP).

-On December 20, 1999, Macao, a Chinese territory under Portuguese administration was formally integrated into the People’s Republic of China as a Special Administrative Region, within the principle of “One Country, Two Systems”, under the name of Região Administrativa Especial de Macau (Macao Special Administrative Region).
-In accordance with Macao’s Basic Law, its capitalist system will remain in place for at least fifty years.
-The Basic Law also guarantees that Macao SAR will have a high degree of autonomy, and executive, legislative and independent judicial power as well as that of final adjudication.
+On December 20, 1999, Macao, a Chinese territory under Portuguese administration was formally integrated into the People's Republic of China as a Special Administrative Region, within the principle of "One Country, Two Systems", under the name of Região Administrativa Especial de Macau (Macao Special Administrative Region).
+In accordance with Macao's Basic Law, its capitalist system will remain in place for at least fifty years.
+The Basic Law also guarantees that Macao SAR will have a high degree of autonomy, and independent executive, legislative and judicial powers, as well as the power of final decision.

 Macao SAR is situated on the west bank of the Pearl River Delta and forms a triangle with Hong Kong and Guanghzhou in what is the fastest growing economic area in the region.

-As a separate customs territory and adopting free port policy Macao SAR will continue to develop economic and trade relationships with complete autonomy.
-Macao SAR has an autonomous industrial property rights legal system, which complies with the provisions of the TRIPS Agreement, ensuring that effective and adequate procedures are taken to enforce these rights.
+As an autonomous customs territory and adopting free port policy Macao SAR will continue to develop economic and trade relationships with full autonomy.
+Macao SAR has an independent industrial property rights legal system, which complies with the provisions of the TRIPS Agreement, ensuring that effective and adequate procedures are taken to enforce these rights.

 On August 16, 1999, the Government of Macao enacted the Decree-Law No. 43/99/M whereby a new Statute was laid down under the heading “Regime do Direito de Autor” (Copyright System).
 This Statute came into force on October 1, 1999.

-On December 13, 1999, the Government of Macao enacted the Decree-Law No. 97/99/M whereby a new Statute was laid down under the heading “Regime Jurídico da Propriedade Industrial” (Industrial Property Legal System), intended to replace and revoke all previous legislation on industrial property matters in force while Macao was under Portuguese administration.
-This Statute came into force on June 6, 2000, by an order of the Chief of the Macao Cabinet No. 87/2000.
+On December 13, 1999, the Government of Macao enacted the Decree-Law No. 97/99/M whereby a new Statute was laid down under the heading "Regime Jurídico da Propriedade Industrial" (Industrial Property Legal System), intended to replace and revoke all previous legislation on industrial property matters that was in force during Macao's Portuguese administration.
+Decree-Law No. 97/99/M came into force through the publication of Dispatch No. 87/2000 June 6, 2000.

 Macao is now leaning more towards becoming an important regional meeting and conference center as can be seen with the number of new venues that have been constructed over the last few years.